kubernetes/enhancements/keps/sig-storage/5943-topology-for-volume-snapshot/README.md

 logs or events for this purpose.
 -->

 An operator can determine if the feature is in use by workloads if they see topology in `VolumeSnapshotContent` objects spec.
-For the scheduler plugin, operators can verify it is working by noticing that pods with PVCs referencing snapshots are assigned to nodes that match the snapshot's `AccessibleTopology`.
+For the scheduler plugin, operators can verify it is working by noticing that pods with PVCs referencing snapshots are assigned to nodes that match the snapshot's `NodeAffinity`.

 ###### How can someone using this feature know that it is working for their instance?